Skip to main content

 Project Description

 A limiting factor to rapid adoption of air-source heat pumps (ASHPs) for residential retrofit applications is the first costs associated with installing a heat pump system that provides the home’s full heating and cooling loads with direct distribution into all conditioned rooms of the home.
 This is true with both ducted and ductless technologies and impacts low-to-moderate income customers disproportionally.
-Anecdotal evidence (from previous utility programs) suggests that in some scenarios, room and home comfort may be sufficiently sustained year-round even in the case of a partial-coverage system where the heat pumps either a) lack direct distribution into certain rooms or b) are sized to only provide between 70-90 percent of the full design load.
+Anecdotal evidence (from previous utility programs) suggests that systems are often oversized to 140% of peak design load.

-Heat pumps sized for the full design load are sized to provide heating and cooling at the 1% and 99% temperatures seen annually.
+Heat pumps intended to satisfy the full design load are sized to provide heating and cooling at the 1% and 99% temperatures seen annually.
 However, smaller capacity heat pumps may operate in their efficient modulating zone for more time annually.
 The net result is more annual hours of efficient operation and less annual hours of inefficient low-load cycling.
-We are expecting to see benefits and lower annual energy usage as a result of lowering the minimum capacity and maximizing the time spent in the heat pumps modulating zone.